jrcarl624/FriendConnect/README.md

 The best way to use this tool at the moment is as a node module.
 Read the tutorial below for more information of how to set this up.

+## Feature Note

+This tool includes a lesser known fix that flushes the sessions once it hits 35 players.
+Another feature is efficient multi account management, this is achieved by having all of the accounts join the same session.

 ## Discord

 If you want to be notified when any changes occur to this project, you can join the discord server.<br>